 In 2023 alone, contracts for 5,200 rooms across about 19 hotels were signed, accounting for 28% of the hotel expansion plans in Africa, the report revealed.

 This surge aligns with Egypt’s efforts to boost the number of hotels and rooms as tourism revived following the COVID-19 pandemic.
-Tourism and Hospitality Expert Eman Mahrous explains to Arab Finance, “With tourism resuming its normal level post-COVID, both the state and private investors have paid intensive attention to tourism investments.”
+Tourism and Hospitality Expert Emad Mahrous explains to Arab Finance, “With tourism resuming its normal level post-COVID, both the state and private investors have paid intensive attention to tourism investments.”

 “In this regard, approximately 69 new hotels with a total of 12,000 new tourist rooms have been built to accommodate both foreigners and Egyptians.
 Accordingly, Egypt now hosts 1,175 hotels.
 The available investment opportunities have become represented in purchasing and establishing new hotels with different brands,” Mahrous elaborates.